Running a successful Personal Training business can be accomplished if you follow these 17 tips!

 4.)
 Avoid the Personal Trainer Burnout Syndrome & Take Time Off for Yourself

 A successful personal trainer needs to allow time for their own workouts and personal interests, as well as an occasional week off.
 You need to be able to give 100% to your clients!
 You also need time for yourself to rejuvenate your mind and body.
 This often will mean getting totally away from the people and the environment in which you work.
 It is most likely that you will experience some type of winter illness.
-Allow one week of sick time for yourself during a year's time.
+Allow one week of sick time for yourself each year.

 5.)
 Client Cancellations